kubicorn/kubicorn/CONTRIBUTING.md

 ### Formatting Go Code

 To get your pull request merged, Golang files must be formatted using the `go fmt` tool.
-Please use the `gofmt` make target to format all Golang files..
+Please use the `gofmt` make target to format all Golang files.

 ### Linting